Heretic-oVirt/ansible/README.md

 # Ansible repository

-This repository contains the Ansible files used for Heretic oVirt Project:
+This repository contains the Ansible files used for the Heretic oVirt Project:

 *.yaml - the Ansible playbook files